 These problems are not how things ought to be.

 The weeds of this world should never choke out the practical wisdom and the power that God provides for His children.

+Now that you have the vision, let’s make it practical.
+Here are a few questions I would like for you to think through and apply.
 If you’re a journaling person, begin by writing during your quiet times.
 If you are not a journaler, find a close friend that you can talk to about this chapter.
-These questions are for husbands, with the hope of changing them first, and their marriage next.
+These questions are for husbands, with the hope of changing first, and their marriages next.